TheMetMan/backdrop-web-install/README.md

 # Install Backdrop using drush 8
 This is a collection of Bash and php Scripts to install a new Backdrop site using Drush for File Based Workflow in a little under Three Minutes.
+Also there is a script to upgrade Backdrop CMS Core when required.
+This is called runBackdropUpgrade.
+Instructions are at the end of this file.

 # Preamble
 I am not the only one to have become somewhat disenchanted with Drupal 8.
 It has become increasingly difficult to keep up to date without problems for Non-Profit Organisations.
 As a single developer I have decided to move to Backdrop and develop my own scrips to manage updates.